 29th December - Hal 9000’s ‘The Last Jedi: Legendary’ fan edit.

 Episode VIII: The Last Jedi from director Rian Johnson saw intriguing receptions from many Star Wars fans… everyone loved it! 😉 Where some fans had criticised TFA for playing it safe - some fans had issues with the TLJ film and it taking a large leap story-wise, subverting expectations - moving the story onwards at a frenetic & dense pace.
 Whilst others said certain characters felt a little shallow, that the story was not true to what had come in the previous films of the Saga.
 TLJ also saw a further rise and apparent growth of toxicity from some vocal ‘fans’ - racist & sexist abuse; and also many people seemingly not liking purple hair on aliens in their space fantasy films.
 I’d write more - yet have likely triggered some reading this already…

 2017 also saw adywan being work on final part of his OT Revisited Editions - Return Of The Jedi.
-Given the outstanding and meticulous labour of love undertaken by him on the previous two OT films we wish him all the good fortune that can come his way - and also hope for a smooth and enjoyful experience in completing his highly rated and much-anticipated finale to the Trilogy.
+Given the outstanding and meticulous labour of love undertaken by him on the previous two OT films we wish him all the good fortune that can come his way - and also hope for a smooth experience in completing his highly rated and much-anticipated finale to the Trilogy.

 9th January - darth_ender’s ‘Star Wars: The Lost Cut’ project.

 21st January - krlozdac’s ‘Rogue One: A Star Wars Story - Stardust Edition’ fan edit.

 4th February - OutboundFlight’s ‘Vader - a 7 in 1 edit of the Star Wars Saga’ fan edit.

 6th February - Lucasfilm announce Game Of Thrones’ David Benioff and D.B.
 Weiss are going to write and produce a new series of Star Wars films.